Dual circulation: Analysis

 Some observers say the dual circulation plan is not that different from previous Chinese government efforts to refocus the economy.
-As early as 2006, a government work report described a "strategy of expanding domestic consumption...and strengthening the role of consumption in fueling economic development".
+According to Chris Buckley of The New York Times, dual circulation appears to some as a "glossy reboot" of past efforts and "Chinese leaders have promised since at least 2006 to make domestic consumer spending a bigger share of economic activity, reducing reliance on exports and infrastructure building — with mixed success."
 Julian Gewirtz suggested that the "dual circulation" slogan was introduced to "force focus, mobilization and prioritization".

 Analysts said that the strategy would involve supporting domestic businesses and reducing China's dependence on imports, including for energy, microchips, and other technology.
-Economist Yu Yongding said that a key part of the project should be ensuring China's food and energy security.
+Economist Yu Yongding supports China's economic strategy of dual circulation.
+In Yu's view, the initial reason to develop dual circulation was for economic benefit.
+Following United States President Donald Trump's emphasis on decoupling the U.S. from China and the U.S. government placing Chinese companies on the Entity List, Yu's view is that dual circulation has now also become a matter of security for China.
+China must therefore act to ensure its China's food and energy security.
+To counter U.S. efforts to decouple, Yu advocates policy he describes using the metaphors of "spare wheels" and "body-lock" (the latter metaphor drawn from the sport of wrestling).
+"Spare wheels" can include a variety of policy measures, such as providing support to China's high-tech national champions or long-term efforts to encourage the development of domestic engineering talent.
+The "body-lock" involves China opposing efforts to isolate or sanction it by actively building links in other countries, including with U.S. business, in the hope that these cooperative activities will develop constituencies opposed to isolating China.
+According to Oriana Skylar Mastro, "the idea is that the more reliant the world is on China, the less likely countries will be to join an anti-China coalition."

 Economist Yao Yang described the policy as a response to worsening China–United States relations, saying that "China needs to prepare for the worst-case scenario".

 Dual circulation also involves growing the Chinese middle class in order to increase domestic consumption.
 Economist Michael Pettis said that the plan would require transferring wealth from the government to private citizens, which would not be easy.
 According to the South China Morning Post, in late 2020 it remained "unclear whether China is ready to make such deep-rooted changes".

 The Economist summarized the strategy as "keeping China open to the world (the 'great international circulation'), while reinforcing its own market (the 'great domestic circulation')".
 More specifically, The Economist said that dual circulation involves making the Chinese economy more open to foreign companies in order to make them dependent on China, which in turn would give the Chinese government more geopolitical leverage.

-In 2021, a team of researchers at Nanjing University of Information Science and Technology presented the first academic study on "Dual Circulation".
-It identified key factors responsible for it, and presented its first comprehensive definition.